An unknottedness result for self shrinkers with multiple ends: Preliminaries

-With this in mind, the author showed in his previous article \cite{Mra2} that one can then construct a flow with surgery using the RMCF on suitable perturbations of noncompact self shrinkers, and that as one let's the surgery parameters degenerate indeed the surgery converges to the level set flow: \begin{thm} Let $M \subset \R^3$ be an asymptotically conical surface such that $H - \frac{X^\perp}{2} \geq c(1 + |X|^2)^{-\alpha}$ for some $c, \alpha >0$, and so that as $R \to \infty$ $|A(p)|^2 \to 0$ for any $p \in M \cap B(p, R)^c$.
-Then there is a level set flow $L_t$ out of $M$ with respect to the renormalized mean curvature flow which is \begin{enumerate} \item inward in that $L_{t_1} \subset L_{t_2}$ for any $t_1 > t_2$. \item the Hausdorff limit of surgery flows $S_t^k$ with initial data $M$. \end{enumerate} \end{thm} In \cite{Mra2} the author then uses this result to show asymptotically conical self shrinkers with one end by finding a stable self shrinker if the original surface was not a Heegaard spliting (in the appropriate sense) using a covering space characterization of Heegaard surfaces observed by Lawson, giving a contradiction.
-The order of decay assumption on shrinker mean convexity in the statement above is to ensure the flow indeed stays shrinker mean convex, using section 3 of Bernstein and L. Wang \cite{BW}.
-While in \cite{Mra2} it was only used to study single ended self shrinkers, theorem \ref{LSF} can be applied to self shrinkers with multiple asymptotically conical ends as well since the convergence to the asymptotic cone is with multiplicity 1. $ $
+In theorem \ref{LSF}, the order of decay assumption on shrinker mean convexity in the statement above is to ensure the flow indeed stays shrinker mean convex, using section 3 of Bernstein and L. Wang \cite{BW}.
+While in \cite{Mra2} it was only used to study single ended self shrinkers, theorem \ref{LSF} can be applied to self shrinkers with multiple asymptotically conical ends as well using that the convergence to the asymptotic cone is with multiplicity 1.
+Lemma \ref{Wthy} is also valid in this setting with multiple conical ends, and will play an important role below. $ $